Mokki78/holidaze/README.md

 <h2>Contributing</h2>

 <p>To contribute please do a pull request and check out the prototype and compare to the app to see if there could be any improvements made.</p>
+After installing a version of the repo on your computer, run npm run start in your terminal to see the React app on your localhost.
+When finished with your changes run npm test, and when ready to deploy the site run npm run build. </p>

 <h2>Contact</h2>